Soirée’s Guide to: Hotel Room Blocks

 Parking

 Many popular hotels are in urban areas, where guests may have to park in a ramp, incurring a daily cost for their vehicles.
 Make sure you’re aware of these potential charges when you’re looking at hotels.
-If possible, ask to see if the parking charges can be wrapped into the guest room rate.
+If possible, ask if the parking charges can be wrapped into the guest room rate.

 Suites